EngPhysPoliMi/Homepage/README.md

 1) Open an Issue: As with requesting a change, click the "Issues" tab.
 2) Click "New Issue".
-3) Drag and drop the file in the issue description with a short definition of what's being added.
+3) Drag and drop the file in the issue description with a short definition of what's being added and where it should go.
 Click "Submit" when you’re done.

 ## Subjects